ippontech/blog-usa/posts/auditing-using-javers.md

 # JaVers repository configuration
 JaVers [Spring Boot starter](https://javers.org/documentation/spring-boot-integration/) is configured to reuse the application's persistent data store.
 This is managed by Spring Data.
-Alternatively, we can choose to store JaVers data in a separate database as shown bellow:
+Alternatively, we can choose to store JaVers data in a separate database as shown below:

 ```yaml
 javers: